Building Peace in South Asia

 - Assisting CEN partners in developing curriculums and materials, in running training programs and in designing implementing applied research projects that contribute to positive negotiation culture change in Armenia

-The CEN program continues the Bridgeway Group’s efforts to institutionalize good negotiation practice, thinking and research in all corners of the globe.
-Lessons learned from this process will be shared across institutions and, it is hoped, will inspire the creation of similar centers in other emerging democracies.
+The CEN program furthered the Bridgeway Group’s efforts to institutionalize good negotiation practice, thinking and research in all corners of the globe.
+Lessons learned from this process have been shared across institutions and, it is hoped, have inspired the creation of similar centers in other emerging democracies.

 Ikibiri Coalition Police Armories Project

 In 2009, the Bridgeway Group and Ikibiri Coalition formed a partnership to respond to a request from the U.S. Embassy in Bujumbura to install police post armories in the urban communes of Bujumbura, Burundi.
-The project responds to a need to control official police weapons and integrate the police into troubled communities in Burundi.
-The installation of police post armories provides appropriate facilities for weapons storage.
-The facilities are intended to heighten the professionalism of the police, provide secure storage areas, and foster reception areas that currently do not exist.
-The project will increase the effectiveness of the police and link the police with the community in an effort to decrease the level of criminality in the most insecure areas of Burundi.
+The project responded to a need to control official police weapons and integrate the police into troubled communities in Burundi.
+The installation of police post armories provided appropriate facilities for weapons storage.
+The facilities contributed to heightening the professionalism of the police, provided secure storage areas, and fostered reception areas that had not previously existed in those neighborhoods.
+The project aimed to increase the effectiveness of the police and link the police with the community in an effort to decrease the level of criminality in the most insecure areas of Burundi.

-- Install 38 police armories in the communes of Bujumbura – these communes having the highest rates of criminality in the country.
+- Installed 38 police armories in the communes of Bujumbura – these communes having the highest rates of criminality in the country.

-- Secure 50 percent of the weapons in the relevant neighborhood at any given time by providing appropriate facilities, including the secure armory at police posts.
+- Secured 50 percent of the weapons in the relevant neighborhood at any given time by providing appropriate facilities, including the secure armory at police posts.

-- Facilitate police, local government, and community cooperation with regards to weapons circulation and appropriate weapons storage through joint training and improved police-community relations.
+- Facilitated police, local government, and community cooperation with regards to weapons circulation and appropriate weapons storage through joint training and improved police-community relations.

 Culminating Event of The Ikibiri Coalition Police Armories Project

 The Bridgeway Group conducted an evaluation of the Police Armories Project in the Summer 2012.
-Learning from that evaluation will inform future Bridgeway Group and Ikibiri Coalition projects.
+Learning from that evaluation has informed subsequent Bridgeway Group and Ikibiri Coalition projects.
 A report on the project can be obtained here.

 The World Health Organization

-The Bridgeway Group is offering negotiation and difficult conversations training for a variety of WHO staff worldwide.
+The Bridgeway Group has designed and delivered negotiation and difficult conversations training for a variety of WHO staff worldwide.
 Given WHO’s needs for both face-to-face delivery and e-learning technologies to reach its desired target audiences, the Bridgeway Group chose to collaborate with the Consensus Building Institute (CBI) in order to maximize program impact.
 (CBI has developed e-learning modules for UNDP and other clients.)
-Program training modules include:
+Program training modules included: